-Risks related to our System Infrastructure, NantOS and NantOS apps business
+Risks related to our system infrastructure and software solutions business

-The market for our Systems Infrastructure, NantOS and NantOS apps is new and unproven and may not grow.
+The market for our systems infrastructure and software solutions is new and unproven and may not grow.

-We believe our future success will depend in large part on establishing and growing a market for our Systems Infrastructure, NantOS and NantOS apps that are able to provide operational intelligence, particularly designed to collect and index machine data.
-Our Systems Infrastructure is designed to address interoperability challenges across the healthcare continuum.
+We believe our future success will depend in large part on establishing and growing a market for our systems infrastructure and that are able to provide operational intelligence, particularly designed to collect and index machine data.
+Our systems infrastructure is designed to address interoperability challenges across the healthcare continuum.
 It integrates big data with real time resources and applies machine learning algorithms to inform and optimize treatment decisions.
 In order to grow our business, we intend to expand the functionality of our offering to increase its acceptance and use by the broader market.
-In particular, our Systems Infrastructure is targeted at those in the healthcare continuum that are transitioning from fee-for-service to a value-based reimbursement models.
+In particular, our systems infrastructure is targeted at those in the healthcare continuum that are transitioning from fee-for-service to a value-based reimbursement models.
 While we believe this to be the current trend in healthcare, this trend may not continue in the future.
-Our Systems Infrastructure is less effective with a traditional fee-for-service model and if there is a reversion in the industry towards fee-for-service, or a shift to another model, we would need to update our offerings and we may not be able to do so effectively or at all.
+Our systems infrastructure is less effective with a traditional fee-for-service model and if there is a reversion in the industry towards fee-for-service, or a shift to another model, we would need to update our offerings and we may not be able to do so effectively or at all.
 It is difficult to predict client adoption and renewal rates, client demand for our software, the size and growth rate of the market for our solutions, the entry of competitive products or the success of existing competitive products.
 Many of our potential clients may already be party to existing agreements for competing offerings that may have lengthy terms or onerous termination provisions, and they may have already made substantial investments into those platforms which would result in high switching costs.
 Any expansion in our market depends on a number of factors, including the cost, performance and perceived value associated with such operating system and software applications particularly in light of the aforementioned shifting market dynamics.
-Although we have experienced rapid adoption of our Systems Infrastructure.
-NantOS and NantOS apps to date, that rate may slow or decline in the future, which would harm our business and operating results.
-In addition, while many large hospital systems and payors use our solutions, many of these entities use only certain of our offerings, and we may not be successful in driving broader adoption of our solutions among these existing users, which would limit our revenue growth.
+Although we have experienced rapid adoption of our systems infrastructure and software solutions, the rate may slow or decline in the future, which would harm our business and operating results.
+In addition, while many large hospital systems and payers use our solutions, many of these entities use only certain of our offerings, and we may not be successful in driving broader adoption of our solutions among these existing users, which would limit our revenue growth.